 Where to Find Beach Glass?

 Today, along the southern shore of Lake Michigan, beaches closest to Chicago and Milwaukee offer the best opportunities to find beach glass.
-Bottles, pottery, and other glass was smoothed and polished over many years by the power of Lake Michigan.
+Bottles, pottery, and other glass were smoothed and polished over many years by the power of Lake Michigan.
 Waves, sand, and rocks, smoothed sharp edges to create rounded pieces.
 Common items found along Lake Michigan Beaches include pottery, glass bottle fragments and bottle stoppers.
-In addition, fossils such as crinoids, and the occasional marble can be found.
+In addition, crinoid fossils and the occasional marble can be found.

 Beach Glass Fun Fact